Why is ARKit better than the alternatives?

 One fascinating and underappreciated aspect of how great quality trackers are built is that there are literally a handful of people in the world who can build them.
 The interconnected careers of these engineers has resulted in the best systems converging on monocular VIO as “the solution” for mobile tracking.
 No other approach delivers the UX (today).

 VIO was first implemented at Boston military/industrial supplier Intersense in the mid 2000s.
-One of the co-inventors Leonid Naimark was the chief scientist at my startup Dekko in 2011.
-After Dekko proved that VIO could not run on an IPad 2 due to sensor limitations, Leonid went back to military contracting, but Dekko’s CTO Pierre Georgel is now a senior engineer on the Google Daydream team.
-Ogmento was founded by my Super Ventures partner Ori Inbar.
+One of the co-inventors, Leonid Naimark was the chief scientist at my startup Dekko in 2011.
+After Dekko proved that VIO could not deliver a consumer UX on an iPad 2 due to sensor limitations, Leonid went back to military contracting, but Dekko’s CTO Pierre Georgel is now a senior engineer on the Google Daydream team.
+Around the same time, Ogmento was founded by my Super Ventures partner Ori Inbar.
 Ogmento became FlyBy and the team there successfully built a VIO system on IOS leveraging an add-on fish eye camera.
-This code-base was licenced to Google which became the VIO system for Tango.
+This code-base was licenced to Google which evolved into the VIO system for Tango.
 Apple later bought FlyBy and the same codebase is the core of ARKit VIO.
-The CTO of FlyBy, Chris Broaddus, went on to build the tracker for Daqri, and is now at an autonomous robotics company, with the former Chief Scientst of Zoox, who did his post-doc at Oxford (alongside my co-founder at 6D.ai who currently leads the Active Vision Lab).
-The first mobile SLAM system was developed around 2007 at the Oxford Active Computing lab (PTAM) by Georg Klein who went on to build the VIO system for Hololens, along with Christopher Mei, (another Oxford Active Vision grad), and also David Nister, who left to build the autonomy system at Tesla.
+The CTO of FlyBy, Chris Broaddus, went on to build the tracker for Daqri, and is now at an autonomous robotics company, with the former Chief Scientst of Zoox, Gabe Sibley.
+Gabe did his post-doc at Oxford (along with my co-founder at 6D.ai who currently leads the Active Vision Lab).
+The first mobile SLAM system (PTAM) was developed around 2007 at the Oxford Active Computing lab by Georg Klein who went on to build the VIO system for Hololens, along with Christopher Mei, (another Oxford Active Vision grad), and also David Nister, who left to build the autonomy system at Tesla.
 Georg did his PhD at Cambridge, from where his colleague Gerhard Reitmayr went on to Vuforia, to work on the development of Vuforia’s SLAM & VIO systems.
 Vuforia’s development was led by Daniel Wagner who then took over from Chris Broaddus (ex FlyBy) as Chief Scientist at Daqri.
 The Eng manager of Vuforia, Eitan Pilipski is now leading AR software engineering at Snap, working with Qi Pan, who studied at Cambrige alongside Gerhard/Georg, then went to Vuforia.
 Qi now leads an AR team at Snap in London with Ed Rosten (another Cambridge grad, who developed the FAST feature detector used in most slam systems).
 Key members of the research teams at Oxford, Cambridge (eg David Molyneaux) & Imperial College (Prof Andy Davisons lab where Richard Newcombe, Hauke Strasdat and others studied) further developed d-slam and extended the Kinect tracking systems, and now lead tracking teams at Oculus and Magic Leap.
 Metaio was also an early key innovator around slam (drawing on expertise from TU Munich, where Pierre Georgel studied), many of the engineers are now at Apple, but their R&D lead Selim Benhimane studied alongside Pierre, then went to develop SLAM for Intel RealSense, and is now at Apple.

 Interestingly I’m not aware of any current AR startups working in the AR tracking domain led by engineering talent from this small talent pool.
 Founders from backgrounds in Robotics or other types of Computer Vision haven’t been able to demonstrate systems that work robustly in a wide range of environments.